Amplitude-Developer-Docs/amplitude-dev-center/docs/data/pii/osano.md

 [Osano](https://www.osano.com/) is an easy-to-use data privacy platform that instantly helps your website become compliant with laws such as GDPR and CCPA.
 Osano monitors all the vendors you share data with so you don't have to.

 Osano connects to Amplitude via a one-click integration.
 Osano then discovers and automatically classifies the personal data stored in Amplitude.
-After discovery and classification are finished, you can quickly search against Amplitude and all other connected data stores in response to subject rights requests.
+After discovery and classification are finished, you can include Amplitude in searches related to subject rights requests.

 !!!info